jcwoods/DataRake/README.md

       -n, --hostname        scan for hostnames, optionally rooted in DOMAIN.
       -e, --email           scan for email addresses, optionally rooted in DOMAIN.
       -d DOMAIN, --domain DOMAIN
                             for hostname and emails, require that they are rooted in DOMAIN.
-If no DOMAIN is specified and either hostname or email matching is enabled, any pattern matching a host or email will be reported -r [ENTROPY], --random [ENTROPY]
+If no DOMAIN is specified and either hostname or email matching is enabled, any pattern matching a host or email will be reported
-                            scan for high entropy strings.
-ENTROPY is a threshold formatted <bytes>:<entropy>, where <bytes> is the
-                            length of substrings measured within the text and
-                            <entropy> is the Shanon entropy score.
-If you're
-                            unsure what this means, start with ENTROPY set as '32:4.875' and tune from there.
-      -b [BASE64], --base64 [BASE64]
-                            scan for base64-encoded text with minimum encoded length of BASE64.
       -j, --jwt             scan for Javascript Web Tokens (JWT) -dp, --disable-passwords
                             disable scan for passwords